canjs/can-bind/doc/start.md

 child=3           <-   parent=3           =>  child=3          parent=3          updateChild(3)
 ```

-By default, one-way bindings initialize however the binding is set up: with
+To summarize the diagram above: by default, one-way bindings initialize however
-one-way parent-to-child, the parent always sets the child; likewise, one-way
+the binding is set up.
+With one-way parent-to-child bindings, the parent always
+sets the child; likewise, one-way child-to-parent bindings always set the
-child-to-parent always sets the parent’s value to the child’s value.
-This is
+parent’s value to the child’s value.
+This is true even when one of them is
-true even when one of them is `undefined` and/or if they’re already the same
+`undefined` and/or if they’re already the same value.
-value.

-With two-way bindings, the logic is a little different: if one of the values is
+With two-way bindings, the logic is a little different: if one of the observable
-`undefined`, it will be initialized with the value from the other.
-If they
+values is `undefined`, it will be set to the value of the other observable.
+If
-conflict, the child’s value will be set to match the parent.
+the child & parent conflict, the child’s value will be set to match the parent.

 The `onInitDoNotUpdateChild` option can change how initialization works.
 This
 option’s value is `false` by default, but if it’s set to `true`, then the child
 will _never_ be set when the binding is initialized.
-This option has no effect
+This option does not effect
-one-way child-to-parent bindings because the child’s value is never set.
+one-way child-to-parent bindings because the child’s value is never set when

-The diagram above looks like the following with this option:
+that type of binding is initialized.

+Below is the same diagram as above, except with the options
+`onInitDoNotUpdateChild=true` and `onInitSetUndefinedParentIfChildIsDefined=true`:

 ```
 Δ Child start value     Parent start value     Child end value  Parent end value  API call